anshumaan-10/k8s-rbac-setup/questions.md

 ---

 # Question 14 - Create a new user “anshu”.
 Grant him access to the cluster.
-User “ajeet” should have permission to create, list, get, update and delete pods.
+User “anshu” should have permission to create, list, get, update and delete pods.
 The private key exists at location:​
 /root/ajeet/.key and csr at /root/anshu.csr
 # Steps:
 openssl genrsa -out /root/ajeet.key 2048